sameergupta12281998/Recipe-worker/README.md

 # Recipe-worker
-This project is a Recipe Publishing System built using Spring Boot, JWT Authentication, and Role-Based Access Control (RBAC)
+This project is a Recipe System built using Spring Boot, JWT Authentication, and Role-Based Access Control (RBAC)

 1️⃣ API Service (You have this now)